msi-cad-vw/.github/profile/README.md

 ## Local Setup

-With the `docker-compose` you can easily start the application on a local machine.
+With the `docker-compose.yml` file, you can easily start the application on a local machine.
 Therefore you have to do the following steps:
 1. Create a new folder (e.g. `Cloud`)
 2. Clone all repositories into this folder (`database`, `frontend-main` and `.github`)
 3. Copy the `docker-compose.yml` out of the `.github/local_setup` folder into the root folder (in our example `Cloud`): `cp .github/local_setup/docker_compose.yml .`